Please include an ACCT Portfolio with your application so we can better understand your experience with Challenge Course programming.

 Outward Bound California does not expect every applicant to have every skill and qualification listed here, and we are committed to the professional development of our employees.
 A strong candidate who is interested in growing and learning in this role will possess at least 75% of the following qualifications.
 If this is you, then we strongly encourage you to submit an application for consideration.
+Knowledge & Skills

-Strong personal motivation, flexibility, initiative, follow through and commitment
+Strong personal motivation, flexibility, initiative, follow through, and commitment

 Proficient with Adobe, Microsoft Office Suite (Word and Excel), and G Suite (Gmail and Google Docs, Drive, and Calendar)

-Education & Work Experience
+Work Experience & Education

 Bonus if you…